miketaylr/miketaylr.com-blog/_posts/2015-11-12-event-toElement-2-furious.md

   });
 ```

 You might be thinking, uh oh, Edge dropped support for `attachEvent`, this should be broken there too!
 But they've apparently kept that for compat reasons ([simple test here][test]).
+So yay I guess.

 Anyways.
 The good folks at Valve [have fixed the menu internally][fix] and it should be possible to buy {insert hilarious video game joke so people think I'm cool here} from a dropdown menu item using Firefox (or any other future browser that doesn't implement this quirk).
 If you happen to have commit access to any code using `toElement` feel free to rip it out and replace it with `relatedTarget`.